whatmakeart/modeling-and-fabrication/content/modules/08-3d-printing-modeling-fabrication/8-09-final-3d-print-documentation/index.md

 ## Take a minimum of 4 photos of your Final 3D Print

-Two should be with a clean backdrop with one from a 3/4 angle that shows a good representation of the form and the other from a composition of your choice.
-Make sure the print is in focus.
-An additional two photos should show the intended purpose and use of the 3D print.
-Take these photos in an environment.
-Don't forget to have good lighting and composition.
+- Take two photos with a clean backdrop, one from a 3/4 angle that shows a good representation of the form and the other from a composition of your choice.
+- Take two photos should showing the intended purpose and use of the 3D print.
+Take these photos in an environment that tells a story.
+- Make sure the print is in focus.
+- Don't forget to have good lighting and composition.
+- Use good lighting and shoot in JPG and RAW so you can edit and post process your images.

 Set up lights and a clean backdrop.
 You can check out lights and a camera from the equipment checkout.
 You can also take your model to the think[box] and use the soft boxes and flashes already set up.
 Shoot in JPG and RAW and post process the images.
 [White balance should be corrected](https://www.youtube.com/watch?v=m0yZEWUSahk) and the levels should be adjusted to have good exposure.
 Use Photoshop and [Adobe Camera Raw](https://www.youtube.com/watch?v=11jwSwUu2WI) to make adjustments and to retouch any mistakes in the images.

-- Use good lighting and shoot in JPG and RAW so you can edit and post process your images.

-# Tutorial Videos
+## Tutorial Videos

 <div class="video-grid">